niksy/knowledge/macos/setup.md

 	* System Preferences → Security & Privacy → General
 		* Require password "immediately" after sleep or screen saver begins (check)
 	* System Preferences → Sound
-		* Alert sound: Submarine
+		* Alert sound: Basso
 		* Play user interface sound effects (uncheck)
 		* Show volume in menubar (check)
 		* Alert volume: lower all the way to the left
-	* System Preferences → Accessibility → Flash the screen when an alert sound occurs (check)
+	* System Preferences → Accessibility → Audio → Flash the screen when an alert sound occurs (check)
 	* System Preferences → Notifications → Do Not Disturb → Turn on Do Not Disturb:
 		* When the display is sleeping (check)
 		* When the screen is locked (check)